November 8, 2025 (4mo ago) — last updated December 30, 2025 (2mo ago)

 Keep your first workflow simple.
 Don’t try to automate a 20‑step process on day one.
 Pick one high‑impact, low‑complexity task to get a quick win.

-You can also embed custom calculators into your workflows—for example, tools like the Business Valuation Estimator or the Digital Business Valuation Tool feed leads directly into automated sequences, saving on development while improving lead quality.
+You can embed calculators into workflows — for example, use the Digital Business Valuation Tool to feed leads into automated sequences, saving on development while improving lead quality.

-As you grow, you can explore building no-code apps and deeper integrations to handle more complex needs.
+As you grow, explore building no‑code apps and deeper integrations to handle more complex needs.

 Fine‑Tuning Your Automations and Scaling What Works